compromise-evident/Overkillographic/README.md

 For audio on the other hand, there are no complications.
 See my RICIN cpps.
 They essentially write any Bytes to a file without headers or footers.
-You then use audio editors to import those files raw and output as mp3.
+You then use audio editors to import those files as "Raw Data" and output as mp3.